Syed Mujtaba Ali

-Syed Mujtaba Ali (সৈয়দ মুজতবা আলী, /bn/; 13 September 1904 – 11 February 1974) was a Bengali writer, journalist, travel enthusiast, academic, scholar and linguist.
+Syed Mujtaba Ali (Note: সৈয়দ মুজতবা আলী, /bn/) (সৈয়দ মুজতবা আলী, /bn/; 13 September 1904 – 11 February 1974) was a Bengali writer, journalist, travel enthusiast, academic, scholar and linguist.
 He lived in Bangladesh, India, Germany, Afghanistan and Egypt.

 Early life and education

 Syed Mujtaba Ali Khandakar was born on 13 September 1904 to a Bengali Muslim Syed family of Khandakars in Karimganj, Sylhet district, British Raj.
 His father, Khan Bahadur Syed Sikander Ali, was a sub-registrar.
 He traced his paternal descent to Shah Syed Ahmed Mutawakkil, a Sufi Pir and a Syed of Taraf, though apparently unrelated to Taraf's ruling Syed dynasty.
-Ali's mother, Amatul Mannan Khatun, belonged to the Chowdhuries of Kala and Bahadurpur, an Islamised branch of the Pal family of Panchakhanda.
+Ali's mother, Amatul Mannan Khatun, belonged to the Chowdhuries of Kala and Bahadurpur, a Muslim branch of the Pal family of Panchakhanda.
 His paternal family's ancestral home is Khandakar Bari in Uttarsur Village of Bahubal Upazila of Habiganj District.
 Mujtaba was the youngest of three brothers, one of whom being the writer Syed Murtaza Ali.

 Ali completed his matriculation at Sylhet Government Pilot High School but reportedly did not pass his intermediate examination from MC College.
 In 1919 when Rabindranath Tagore was visiting Sylhet, Mujtaba Ali met Tagore who had great influence on Mujtaba Ali's writings.
 Later, in 1921 Mujtaba joined the Indian freedom struggle and left his school in Sylhet after some Hindu students were punished from taking flowers from the District Commissioners house for Puja.
 In the same year 1921, he went to Visva-Bharati University in Santiniketan and graduated in 1926 with B.A. degree.
 He was among the first graduates of the Visva-Bharati.
 He studied for a brief period in Aligarh Muslim University.
 Later, he moved to Kabul to work in the Education Department (1927–1929) as a professor.
 He left Afghanistan following Habibullāh Kalakāni taking control of Kabul during the Afghan Civil War (1928–1929).
 His name was struck off the evacuation list by Francis Humphrys, first British Minister to the Amir of Afghanistan, Amānullāh Khān, after he criticized the airlifting of Europeans before British Indian citizens.

 From 1929 to 1932, Ali went to Germany with the Wilhelm Humboldt scholarship and studied at the universities in Berlin and later in Bonn.
 He earned his PhD from the University of Bonn with a dissertation on comparative religious studies on Khojas in 1932.